Snaps & Chats

 Spectacles are sunglasses that capture your world, the way you see it.
 Just press the button to save the moment, in the moment – without having a phone get in the way.
 We specifically made Spectacles sunglasses because they’re meant to be used when you’re out in the world – whether you’re on an adventure or just going about your day.

 Whenever you take a photo or video with Spectacles, a ring of LEDs will light up to let your friends know that you’re recording.
-Each video can only record up to 30 seconds, so they’re not made for continuous recording.

 Our Community Guidelines have always asked Snapchatters to be thoughtful and respect people’s privacy – and that same philosophy applies to Spectacles, down to their design!